rBaun/pretty-lib/README.md

 # pretty-lib
-This project is made to display a library of book I find intriguing inside the software development industry.
+This project functions as a minimalistic library, where the focus will be to create the functionality in the backend and aftwards apply the design, which will be my attempt on modern flat design.
+You can visit the (demo here)[] to check it out in action!
+The books added to library is book I read in my sparetime with the goal of becoming a better developer.
 It is possible to add, edit and delete a book from the system.
 It is also possible to add, edit and delete an author from the system.
-The goal of the project is to make a simple backend and a pretty frontend, that can be used for my portfolio project.

 ## Tech Stack